-Murder case against man accused of killing Huntsville police officer bound over to Grand Jury, new details of case released
+Murder case against man accused of killing Huntsville police officer bound over to grand jury, suspect denied bond

 MADISON COUNTY, Ala. - Judge Patrick Tuten has sent the murder case of LaJeromeny Brown over to a grand jury.

-While in court today, the prosecution indicated they plan to seek the death penalty in the case.
-Tuten also said he would consider the defense’s request for bond, which the prosecutors strongly opposed.
+While in court Monday, the prosecution indicated they plan to seek the death penalty in the case.

-Brown is accused of shooting and killing Huntsville Police Officer Billy Clardy III on December 6 at a home on Levert Avenue.
+Brown is accused of shooting and killing Huntsville Police Officer Billy Clardy III on December 6 at a home on Levert Street.

 There was only one witness to testify at Brown's preliminary hearing Monday.
 Huntsville Police Investigator Chris Hines described his investigation of the December 6th events.